-Split the dough into equal portions and form into medium-tight rounds.
+Split the dough into equal portions and form them into medium-tight rounds.
 Pull the edges into the middle so that you have a smooth face, and then place face-up on a worktop.
 Roll it around with your hand so that it builds tension on the surface.
-Put these balls on a flat surface and cover up – a sheet pan, or a box work well.
+Put these balls on a flat surface and cover them up – a sheet pan or dough box from Amazon works well.
 Ceramic plates aren’t so good as the dough balls freeze solid to them.
 Remember that this needs to go in the freezer so use a container that will fit there.

 4. Freeze The Dough Balls

 You can now transfer these dough balls to the freezer to firm up – put the whole pan in the freezer.
 Once they are solid (several hours), you can remove the flat tray they are on and move them to a freezer bag.
 It’s best to wait until just firm to move to a freezer bag otherwise they can stick to the pan.
 To prevent “freezer burn” you need to get them airtight – wrapping individual dough balls up in plastic wrap first is best.

 How long will it last in the freezer?

 Dough typically lasts about two months in the freezer.
 As with anything in the freezer, the quicker you use it then the better it will be.
 Ideally, you would use the dough within one month.

 How To Thaw Frozen Pizza Dough